ivbrajkovic/js-chronicles/SOLID Principles/liskov-substitution/index.md

   <img src="./asset/An Open Book Sitting On Top Of A Pile Of Rocks.png" width="800" />
 </p>

-# The Constellation of Substitution: The Liskov Substitution Principle in TypeScript
+# The Constellation of Substitution: The Liskov Substitution Principle ✨

 ### Table of Contents